junxit/us-congress-bills-117/metadata.md

 - 2021-05-12 — Pursuant to the provisions of H. Res.
 380, proceedings on H.R.
 1448 are considered vacated.
 - 2021-05-12 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 117-31.
 - 2021-05-12 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 117-31.
+- 2021-05-13 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.